 Having a baby is a major life event for any woman.
 If you have bipolar disorder there are a number of additional issues that you need to consider.
 All areas have a Specialist Perinatal Mental Health Service, and if you have a diagnosis of bipolar disorder your GP, midwife or health visitor should refer you to the specialist team.

 The very best time to be referred is before you become pregnant.
 At this point you can have an appointment for preconceptual counselling.
 This is where you talk through your history, your current situation, what medication you are taking and so on.
 This enables you to be prescribed the best medication for both you and your baby's health, and a chance to talk through other issues such as the amount of support you will have during your pregnancy and once your baby arrives.
-Click here to read a really helpful leaflet on Bipolar disorder in pregnancy.
+Click here to read a really helpful webpage on Bipolar disorder in pregnancy from APP Network.

 If you have bipolar disorder you will need the support of your local Specialist Perinatal Mental Health team to help you throughout your pregnancy and postnatally.
 This is because:

 You are more likely to relapse in pregnancy than at other times

 You may be at extra risk of developing postpartum psychosis